Your choices are many, and that’s a good thing.

 When deciding which one to use, consider:

-- How they make your password information available across the platforms you use
+- How it makes your password information available across the platforms you use.

 - Cost.
-Password security is important, and worth payment, in my opinion, but that’s not possible for everyone.
+Password security is important, and worth payment in my opinion, but I realize that’s not an option for everyone.

 You have lots of options, all good.